dotnet/csharpstandard/standard/variables.md

 - The *calling-method*
 - The *safe-to-escape* of all argument expressions (including the receiver)

-A property invocation (either `get` or `set`) it treated as a method invocation of the underlying method by the above rules.
+A property invocation (either `get` or `set`) is treated as a method invocation of the underlying method by the above rules.

 ### §ref-span-safety-a-value Values